awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 def toDF( specs : Seq[ResolveSpec] = Seq.empty[ResolveSpec] ) : DataFrame
 ```

-Converts this DynamicFrame to a SparkSQL DataFrame with the same schema and records\.
+Converts this `DynamicFrame` to an Apache Spark SQL `DataFrame` with the same schema and records\.

 **Note**
-Since DataFrames do not support ChoiceTypes, this method will automatically convert ChoiceType columns into StructTypes\.
-See [resolveChoice](#glue-etl-scala-apis-glue-dynamicframe-class-defs-resolveChoice) for additional information and options for resolving choices\.
+Because `DataFrame`s don't support `ChoiceType`s, this method automatically converts `ChoiceType` columns into `StructType`s\.
+For more information and options for resolving choice, see [resolveChoice](#glue-etl-scala-apis-glue-dynamicframe-class-defs-resolveChoice)\.

 ## def unbox<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-unbox"></a>